XanderMJ/spotilib/README.md

 *spotimeta.artists(Type)* this returns a list op all the collaborating artist. *Type='name'* returns the name(s) of the artist(s). *Type='uri'* returns the spotify URI link(s).

 *spotimeta.track(Type)* this returns the current playing track. *Type='name'* returns the name of the track. *Type='uri'* returns the spotify URI link.

+##Known Issues:
+*spotimeta.artists(Type)* won't succes in returning a value if an artist name (or a part of it) also occurs in the track title.
+In this case it returns the valua "None".